 4. Use your body to trick your mind into feeling confident – “power pose” for 2 minutes to raise your testosterone levels by 20% ahead of big meetings and presentations.
 Watch Amy Cuddy’s TED talk for more on this.

 Want to build your confidence?
-Book a 1:1 coaching programme with us.
-You can also book imposter syndrome training for staff members in your organisation by booking our women’s development programme or book a one-off imposter syndrome webinar for all staff members.
+Book a 1-to-1 mentoring programme with us or book imposter syndrome training for staff members at your organisation.